MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **account_creation_source** – optional property that is used to find and diagnose any issues that happen during account creation when the action type is add.
 It can have values like single sign-on (SSO), create_new_account, manual, etc.

 - **action** - The type of action performed on the account, such as add, remove, or reset

+- **auth_framework_type** - optional property to track what type of framework was used to add the account.
+It can have values like oneauth, adal or none.

 #### add.new.account.step